-UW-Washington County strives to meet the needs of all our students.
+The University of Wisconsin-Milwaukee at Washington County strives to meet the needs of all our students.
 Direct questions about accessibility services to the Office of Student Affairs.
-Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies that apply to all UW Colleges campuses.
+Visit the accessibility services page on the UW Colleges administrative website to learn more about accessibility services and policies.

 Health & Wellness

-UW-Washington County welcomes adult students.
-At UW-Washington County, we've helped lots of adults achieve their goals and dreams.
+UW-Milwaukee at Washington County welcomes adult students!
+We've helped lots of adults achieve their goals and dreams at the West Bend campus.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 Student Affairs Office

 The Office of Student Affairs provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.

 Advisors are available to help students learn about, degree options, majors, academic requirements, and the process of transferring.
 Help is also available in assessing career goals, planning a return to school, adjusting to academic life, or other areas of concern relevant to beginning or returning to college.

 As a UW-Milwaukee at Washington County student, you have certain rights and responsibilities respecting your relationship with your fellow students and the University.
 The rules, regulations and policies you will find in this booklet are intended to foster an environment of mutual respect for you and your fellow students and to enhance the educational environment of your campus.
 Here you will find the most current information on UW policies, common procedures, student rights, and campus expectations.